Common Undergrad Questions:

 Will my classes be in Allendale or Grand Rapids?

-- The introductory course, SLP 200, is available in Allendale.
+- The introductory course, CSD 100, may be offered in Allendale.
 All other courses are typically offered in Grand Rapids.

 Where do I find information on American Sign Language?

 Is American Sign Language considered a foreign language?

 - No. Grand Valley State University does not consider ASL a foreign language.